-- Carefully pour beer mixture and half of chicken broth (1½ cups) into a blender.
+- Carefully pour beer mixture and half of chicken broth (1 1/2 cups) into a blender.
 To avoid a mess, allow steam to escape by removing center piece of blender lid.
 Make sure blender lid is secure and place a clean towel over opening in blender lid.
 Blend until smooth.
+Set aside.

-- Return blended mixture to pan.
-Stir in remaining 1½ cups broth and bring to a boil.
+- Return blended beer mixture to pan.
+Whisk to combine with flour/broth mixture.
+Stir in remaining 1 cup of broth and bring to a boil.
 Reduce heat, and simmer for about 10 minutes.

 - Remove pan from heat.
 Gradually stir in cheese until smooth.